Mike Scarry: Coaching career

 After seven seasons at Cincinnati, Scarry got his third head coaching job, for the Yellow Jackets at Waynesburg, his alma mater.
 He was also the school's athletic director.
 Scarry held the position for three seasons, from 1963 until 1965, and his teams had a 17–8–1 record during that span.
 Waynesburg won the Pennsylvania Intercollegiate Athletic Conference title in 1965, and Scarry was voted the conference's coach of the year.
 Scarry continued to act as the line coach under Graham for the college all-stars in the offseason during his tenure at Waynesburg.
 In 1964, he was inducted into football hall of fame of the National Association of Intercollegiate Athletics, an association of smaller college sports programs.

 Graham became the head coach of the NFL's Washington Redskins in 1966, and he hired Scarry that year as his defensive line coach.
 Scarry stayed with the Redskins through 1968, when Graham resigned after three unsuccessful seasons and was succeeded by Vince Lombardi.
 Scarry then scouted briefly for the San Francisco 49ers, Los Angeles Rams, and Dallas Cowboys before taking a job in 1970 as the defensive line coach for the Miami Dolphins under Don Shula, a former Browns player.
 He spent the remainder of his coaching career with the Dolphins, retiring after 15 years in 1986.
 Miami reached the Super Bowl five times while Scarry was a coach there, winning consecutive championships in the 1972 and 1973 seasons.

 Later life and death

 After retiring from football, Scarry worked informally for the Dolphins as a volunteer assistant.
 He moved with his wife, Libby, to Fort Myers, Florida, in 1994.
 Scarry was inducted into the Pennsylvania Sports Hall of Fame in 2000.
 He died in 2012 at his home in Fort Myers; he was the last surviving member of the original Browns team.
-He had four sons and a daughter.
+He had five sons and three daughters.
 Mike was also the brother of professional basketball player Jack Scarry.